 The fund outlined

 The remaining funding would come from other sources, bonds, ISAs, similar financial products, which individuals, pension funds, organisations like trade unions might buy into, knowing their investment is safe, and improving public transport.
-To the commuter frustrated with poor buses and trains such an ISA could be an attractive option – get returns on a par with a high street bank and help improve public transport throughout the country.
+To the commuter frustrated with poor buses and trains such an ISA could be an attractive investment option – offering the same return as from a high street bank ISA, but at the same time the investment is helping to improve public transport throughout the country.
 The ISA could be provided via the banking infrastructure of ethical banks like Triodos or The Co-Operative Bank.

 Find 100,000 such people to put £1000 into such ISAs and you’ve got £100m.
-And note, this does not mean £100m of new money.
-It is about attracting people with existing savings to move say £1000 into a Better Transport ISA.
+And note, this does not mean finding £100m of new money.
+It is about getting people with existing savings to move say £1000 into a specific Better Transport ISA.

 As high street products like ISAs are regulated by the financial services authority they carry little risk for the investor.
 With millions being invested it’s important the fund is properly managed and evaluates the cost+ operators’ business plans and monitors progress to ensure they succeed, so banking industry requirements become a positive force – ensuring economic discipline in the management of the fund.
 And of course environmental groups and trade unions have a large base of supporters who are potential customers for the ISA.